senclimate/CRO/docsrc/ug-fitting.rst

 Fitting
 ========================
-This section illustrates the core features of `x4c` as an Xarray extension.
+This section illustrates the fitting features of `pyCRO`

 .. toctree::
     :maxdepth: 1

-    notebooks/CRO_fitting
+    notebooks/fitting